 If you’re planning an eco-friendly trip to the Lake District, or don’t have a car, you might be wondering whether you can make the most of a holiday in the national park.
 Well, we’re happy to tell you that there are plenty of options for getting to and around the Lake District by public transport!
-From arriving in the very heart of the county by train, to day trips on busses, you’ll be able to fully enjoy the landscape and attractions without a car!
+From arriving in the very heart of the county by train to day trips on buses, you’ll be able to fully enjoy the landscape and attractions without a car!

 Please be aware that some services are seasonal.
-Adverse weather on certain routes may also prevent services running.
+Adverse weather on certain routes may also prevent services from running.
 Make sure you check conditions and timetables before you set off!

-How to get to the Lake District by Public Transport
+How to get to the Lake District by public transport

 West Coast Main Line

 The West Coast Main Line is the primary way of getting to Cumbria by train.
 From locations such as London, Birmingham, Manchester and Scotland, you can easily reach the Lake District from almost anywhere in the UK.
 Trains on this line stop at Carlisle, Penrith, and Oxenholme Lake District, from where you can continue your journey to other areas of the county.

 If you’re travelling from the North East, the Tyne Valley Line travels from Newcastle to Carlisle.
 The Settle to Carlisle Line also terminates in Carlisle after travelling an incredibly scenic route from North Yorkshire.
 If you’re lucky and time it right, you could even make the journey by steam train!